Overview

 Candidates are selected based on the following criteria:

-All UNC students in good academic standing with a minimum GPA of 3.0, and who are accepted to a UNC-approved study abroad program in Asia, other than the Weir Honors Fellowship in Asian Studies and a small number of other programs, are eligible to apply to become Phillips Ambassadors.
+UNC students in good academic standing with a minimum GPA of 3.0, and who are applying to an eligible UNC-approved study abroad program in Asia, are encouraged to apply to become Phillips Ambassadors as part of their regular study abroad application.
 Duke University undergraduate students are also encouraged to apply.

 Qualified students from all academic majors may apply.
 Graduating seniors are not eligible.
 25% of scholarships are awarded to qualified business majors and minors.
-Additional consideration may be given to students who have not previously participated in a university study abroad program in Asia, as well as students applying to programs that incorporate experiential learning and internships.
-No prior experience with Asia is required.
+Additional consideration may be given to students who have not previously participated in a university study abroad program in Asia, students applying to programs that incorporate experiential learning and internships, and students who have more than one term at UNC remaining upon return from Asia.
+No prior experience with or interest in Asia is required.